LaunchCodeEducation/lchs/src/chapters/strings/string-conditionals.rst

      ``your_pet[0].lower() == other_pet[0].lower()``).

 #.
 Line 7 evaluates if ``'dog'`` is less than ``'cat'``.
 This comparison is a bit more complicated.
-   What is really being compared is each character's Unicode value.
+   What is really being compared is each character's :ref:`Unicode <unicode>` value.
 All characters, even letters, have Unicode values.
 The Unicode value of a letter corresponds with its alphabetical order.
    So a string that comes earlier in the alphabet is considered *less than* a string that comes later.
 Since ``'dog'`` follows ``'cat'`` alphabetically, the expression